Best NVIDIA GPU Under $500

 🏆 Best Overall Value:

-NVIDIA GeForce RTX 4060 Ti – Perfect balance of modern tech and speed.
+RTX 4060 Ti 8GB – The perfect balance of power and features.

 Buy Now